 How are you guiding clients toward growth right now?

 Managers need to lead and think differently in this environment.
 They need to ensure they are providing the proper tools and guidance so their team members can be productive without worrying about outdated technology and processes.
 Also, managers need to continue normal touchpoints with remote employees and ensure proper development is happening.
-This was a challenge pre-COVID and is certainly a challenge that will continue.
+This was a challenge pre-COVID and continues.
 Great managers will utilize frequent touch bases and virtual meetings to continue providing proper support and development and individualizing the connections based on their team members’ preferences.
 If they don’t, then the likelihood of talented team members leaving an organization will undoubtedly increase.

 Ruchika Gupta, Data & Analytics Consultant, Centric India — One thing I have learned working in this industry is that you must be a good listener first.
 Only then can you offer clients your best.
 I connect with clients, listen to their requirements, observe their current situation, and then give the solution that best meets their needs.